 Remember, focus on what YOU can control.
 And you absolutely can control the mobile friendliness on your site.

-And if you need assistance with anything WordPress-related, then reach out to my friends at iMarkInteractive.
+And if you need assistance with anything WordPress-related, then reach out to iMarkInteractive.
 They offer extremely affordable WordPress support, audits, and quick fixes to help your blog thrive.

 PUTTING IT ALL TOGETHER